Sandeep0076/Rag-Chatbot/docs/README_CHAT_WITH_PDF.md

 For new PDFs only:

 1. **Generate Local Embeddings (Immediate Use)**
-   - Uses Azure OpenAI and Google Gemini embedding models
+   - Uses only Azure OpenAI embedding model for all chat models (including Gemini)
-   - Generates vector embeddings for each text chunk
+   - Generates vector embeddings (1536 dimensions) for each text chunk
-   - Stores embeddings locally in ChromaDB
+   - Stores unified embeddings locally in ChromaDB
    - Sets embedding status to "ready_for_chat"
-   - Makes document immediately available for chat
+   - Makes document immediately available for chat with any model

 2. **Background Cloud Upload (Asynchronous)**
    - Uploads embeddings to Google Cloud Storage in the background